 Control access to the master environment: It’s now possible to restrict access to the master environment while retaining full access to selected other environments.
 This allows engineers to build and test confidently, while knowing that there won’t be an impact on end users.

 Protect sensitive development: Environments can be restricted to only a few users, allowing experiences to be built for new products or confidential data without granting access to those who don’t need to know.
 Environment names and metadata are still viewable even to those who don’t have access to the restricted environment, so we recommend using codenames to really keep a low profile.

 Give editors realistic training without the risk: Editors can learn in a non-production environment using roles that mimic the access they have in the master environment.
 This eliminates the risk of training within the master environment, and allows faster training in safe environments.

 Test new roles safely: Ensure permissions for new roles are set correctly without affecting production.

 Grant limited access to external contributors: Control contactors’ access to only the environments they need, reducing risk and improving information security.

 Start setting limits to set yourself free!

-If you’re already a Contentful enterprise customer then you need look no further than your custom role creation & management tools to find your environments governance settings.
-Environments governance rules can be applied to existing and new roles, and are available now to all enterprise users in P1X spaces and larger.
+If you’re already a Contentful premium customer then you need look no further than your custom role creation & management tools to find your environments governance settings.
+Environments governance rules can be applied to existing and new roles, and are available now to all premium users in P1X spaces and larger.